markconroy/fmrl/README.md

 FMRL (pronounced ephemeral is an attempt to build a social network that does not use a database).

 ## Aim
-To build a (basic) social networking that does not use a database.
+To build a (basic) social networking website that does not use a database.

 # Objectives
 - Create a form that posts a status to a file and adds an entry to it